vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 ### Create an Azure MySQL Database service

 You now have the compute service that will host your applications and the config server that will be used by your migrated application.
-Before you start deploying individual microservices as Azure Spring Cloud apps, you need to first create an Azure Database for MySQL Single Server-hosted database for them.
+Before you start deploying individual microservices as Azure Spring Apps applications, you need to first create an Azure Database for MySQL Single Server-hosted database for them.
 To accomplish this, you can use the following guidance.

 [Create MySQL Single Server and Database](https://docs.microsoft.com/en-us/azure/mysql/quickstart-create-mysql-server-database-using-azure-cli)